 Accessibility Goal Action Owner Target Completion Date Ensure that the Airport Statement of Commitment to Accessibility is shared broadly within the organization and made available to the public.
-Operations Manager August 2024 Ensure that current facility emergency evacuation procedures are in place and available in an accessible format for employees and airport staff.
-Operations Management June 2024 Review the Airport Accessibility Plan and status of accessibility goals annually.
-Senior Management Annually Update the airport Accessibility Plan a minimum of every three years, and notify the ACA and ATPDR regulators when updated accessibility plans are published.
-Senior Management May 2024, May 2027 Provide ACA progress reports based on stated deadlines in the ACA, and notify the ACA and regulator when updated accessibility progress reports are published.
-Senior Management Annually, in interim years to Plan updates, 2025, 2026
+Operations Manager August 2024 Ensure that current facility emergency evacuation procedures are in place and available in an accessible format for both employees and members of the public.
+Health and Safety, Emergency Management June 2024 Review the Airport Accessibility Plan and status of accessibility goals annually.
+Senior Management Annually, required Update the airport Accessibility Plan a minimum of every three years, and notify the ACA and ATPDR regulators when updated accessibility plans are published.
+Senior Management May 2024, May 2027, as required Provide ACA progress reports based on stated deadlines in the ACA, and notify the ACA and regulator when updated accessibility progress reports are published.
+Senior Management Annually, in interim years to Plan updates, 2025, 2026, as required